 If you are the LGV/HGV driver and you want to make a compensation claim following an accident caused by your vehicle, you will also make your claim against your employer.
 For instance, your employer may not have made it possible for you to take your required rest breaks, or your vehicle was not sufficiently roadworthy.

 It is important that the police, the company concerned and, if appropriate, the Health and Safety Executive, are notified of the accident.
 The formal records kept will be important evidence in support of your claim.

-Our expert claims lawyers will use all of the information you provide to build the strongest possible case against any party who can be held liable for your injuries and any loss.
+An expert claims lawyer will use all of the information you provide to build the strongest possible case against any party who can be held liable for your injuries and any loss.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline and National Accident Law.
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee for our services.

 By submitting your personal data, you agree for your details to be sent to National Accident Helpline so they can contact you to discuss your claim.

 If you win your case, your solicitor's success fee will be taken from the compensation you are awarded - up to a maximum of 25%.
 Your solicitor will discuss any fees before starting your case.